yushiangfu/study-notes/b0-process.md

 ## <a name="process-and-thread"></a> Process and Thread

-The `process` is a concept of running logic designed to fulfill the target purpose.
+A `process` is a fundamental concept in computing that represents the execution of logic designed to accomplish a specific objective.
-It can be simple enough, such as the famous 'hello world' containing only one thread printing the greeting string.
-Or quite complicated, working as a collection of threads executing the specified functions to solve complex jobs.
+It can vary in complexity, ranging from simple tasks like the well-known "hello world" program, which consists of a single thread printing a greeting message, to more intricate processes involving multiple threads working together to solve complex tasks.
-There are also kernel threads that operate in privileged mode and manage system resources.
+Additionally, there are kernel threads that operate in privileged mode and handle system resource management.
-Either user thread or kernel thread is regarded as a `task` from the kernel's perspective.
+Both user threads and kernel threads are considered `task`s from the perspective of the kernel.

 <p align="center"><img src="images/process/process-and-thread.png" /></p>